5 Lessons from Black Hat USA to Scale Success at Your Next Trade Show

 The event serves some of the most fascinating lessons in trade show marketing thanks to the trade show booth design companies, the unsung heroes behind the larger than life brand projection of the trade show participants at the show and their continuous innovation in offering the best booth rental services of design, installation and delivery.

 The Five Top Lessons to Learn from the Black Hat USA, Las Vegas

 As said above, a visit to the Black Hat USA is always a learning experience for any marketing man true to his salt.
-As one of the top trade show booth design company in Las Vegas, we have chosen these top five lessons from the event so that those of you reading this piece get to benchmark these best practices for your brand at the next trade show in United States.
+As one of the top trade show exhibit builders in Las Vegas, we have chosen these top five lessons from the event so that those of you reading this piece get to benchmark these best practices for your brand at the next trade show in the United States.
 Take a look:

 1. Business Intelligence Collection and Analysis

 What is the first thing that your marketing team should do when you plan to participate in a trade show?